Gastro Intestinal Lab Tests

 “Poor food choices, food intolerances, dysbiosis, yeast and fungal infections, bacteria overgrowth, antibiotic overuse, parasites, environmental contaminants, prolonged stress, just to name a few, all contribute to poor gut health,” says IMI Founding Director Graeme Bradshaw.
 “This can result in long-term inflammation or a “leaky gut”—the damaged lining of the intestines allows undigested food particles and toxic waste products to leak into the blood stream—which can manifest as many seemingly unrelated symptoms mentioned above.”

 Analysis to Take Out the Guesswork

-The key to treating these symptoms lies in identifying and addressing the underlying cause, however, some of these cause, e.g. Candida infections or SIBO (Small Intestine Bacterial Overgrowth, can be difficult to identify.
+The key to treating these symptoms lies in identifying and addressing the underlying cause, however, some of these causes, e.g. Candida infections or SIBO (Small Intestine Bacterial Overgrowth, can be difficult to identify.
 IMI believes that each person is unique, and to best understand the causes of your health issues, we offer a number of Gastro Intestinal Tests in Functional Medicine to take the guesswork out of your individualized treatment program.
 Your Naturopathic Medicine practitioner may recommend one or a combination of the following tests: